mark279455/Quicksilver-IT/README.md

 The form on the contactus page does not check that the input for number of computers is negative.
 For this to work, javascript would be required.

-Have a credits section.
-Also the deployment section, detail how you would deploy it, ie the steps involved, but there is plenty of detail there